 What is a carbon tax?
 Are carbon taxes ecofeminist?
 Why or why not?
 You may consult additional research to explain your response, but you may also construct your own argument based on what you’ve learned about ecofeminism.

 REMEMBER!
-You must define the big idea for the module and reference assigned resources in your response.
+You must define the big idea for the module and reference at least two assigned resources in your response.
 Be sure to include specific examples from assigned resources.

 MODULE EIGHT: THE WEST AND THE GLOBAL SOUTH